hyperledger-solang/solang/docs/installing.rst

 Download release binaries
 -------------------------

-For Ubuntu, there is a binary available in the github releases:
+For Ubuntu, there is an x86-64 binary available in the github releases:

 `<https://github.com/hyperledger-labs/solang/releases/download/v0.1.2/solang_ubuntu>`_

-For Windows, there is a pre-built binary available here:
+For Windows x64, there is a pre-built binary available here:

 `<https://github.com/hyperledger-labs/solang/releases/download/v0.1.2/solang.exe>`_